core-wg/draft-dns-over-coap/draft-ietf-core-dns-over-coap.md

 This document requires an unpredictable CoAP token in each DoC query from the client when CoAP is not secured to mitigate such an attack over DoC (see {{sec:unprotected-coap}}).

-For secure communication via DTLS or OSCORE the impact of a fixed ID on security is limited, as both harden against injecting spoofed responses.
+For secure communication via DTLS or OSCORE, the impact of a fixed ID on security is limited, as both harden against injecting spoofed responses.
 Consequently, the ID of the DNS message can be set to 0 without any concern in order to leverage the advantages of CoAP caching.